DECronin/MongNews/README.md

                 - "Send" Comment Button
             - "Close" Comment View Button _(Makes Comments Box Invisible Again)_
         - Save or Unsave Button _(Updates Status in Database)_
+- The NYT-Logo in the top-left will open the offifial NYT Website
+- Navigate between Saved and Unsaved(Home) with links at top of page
+- _Click_ "Scrape New" to pull New Article's and their information from today's NYT Front-Page and send them to the Database if they Do Not already exist

 #### Demonstration(s):